I’d love to connect with you! Sign up for my monthly newsletter, "Garden Bliss & Blunder”

 Take Your Garden from Lousy to Lush in Ten Steps.

 Ideas can come from magazines, other gardens or the internet.
-Keep some notes what you like and we'll find a way to use them.
+Save photos, make notes of what you like and we'll find a way to use them.

 It could be a rough sketch like this one below: